avahoffman/urban-weed-genomics/Supplement.md

 | yes               |        7490510 |                 0.1230658 |

 Summary of samples discarded at the ustacks step of the Stacks pipeline.
+Numbers reflect the mean per sample.

 ## 5.3 Correct File Names

-*Step 5c*.
+**Step 5c**.
 This step contains a script `05b-fix_filenames.sh` which uses some simple regex to fix filenames that are output in previous steps.
 Stacks adds an extra “1” at some point at the end of the sample name which is not meaningful.
-The following files:
+For example, the following files:

 - DS.MN.L02-DS.M.3.1.alleles.tsv.gz
 - DS.MN.L03-DS.U.2.1.tags.tsv.gz